 Civitas Social Housing (CSH) has suffered a sustained fall in its share price which sees it now trade on a discount of 44.4%.
-CSH's inflation-linked leases (which benefit from annual rental uplifts in line with CPI or CPI+1%) more than compensated for a higher discount rate used to value its portfolio (following market volatility caused by higher interest rates) and resulted in CSH reporting an uplift in NAV in September 2022 - one of the only REITs to do so in the period.
+This seems wholly unjustified given the strong market fundamentals in the social housing sector and the group's proven, secure government-backed income.
+CSH's inflation-linked leases (which benefit from annual rental uplifts in line with CPI or CPI+1%) more than compensated for a higher discount rate used to value its portfolio (following market volatility caused by higher interest rates) and resulted in CSH reporting a healthy uplift in NAV in September 2022 - one of the only REITs to do so in the period.
 Its NAV fell by 3.4% in the quarter to December 2022, which compares favourably with the REIT sector.
+The inflation protection, improving strength of its tenants, and strong market fundamentals make the group's discount and high dividend yield extremely attractive.